+Form 565

-Form 565 Codes for Principal Business Activity
+Codes for Principal Business Activity

 This list of principal business activities and their associated codes is designed to classify a business by the type of activity in which it is engaged to facilitate the administration of the California Revenue and Taxation Code.
-For taxable years beginning on or after January 1, 1998, these principal business activity codes are based on the North American Industry Classification System.
+These principal business activity codes are based on the North American Industry Classification System.